danisotelo/px4_ros2_humble/README.md

 Click on `Connect` and now you have access to the container GUI through the HTML5 VNC interface.

 ### Install PX4-Autopilot
 Since the PX4-Autopilot is a heavy repository, it was decided not to include it directly inside the container but in a shared volume with the host.
 This way, it only has to be downloaded once and changes will be saved even after deleting the container.
-Run the following commands to install it:
+Run the following commands from a terminal inside the container to install it:
 ```
-cd ~/px4_ros2_humble_shared_volume
+cd ~/shared_volume
 git clone https://github.com/PX4/PX4-Autopilot.git --recursive
 ```
 Next, enter the `PX4-Autopilot` directory, clean and build the source code: